 Plano, Texas is a quick 3 hour trip north of Austin and a city you should absolutely add to your list places to visit.
 The city of Plano offers 60+ public parks and nature preserves, the cutest downtown area with brick paved streets, public art galore, and multiple museums and farms to keep the whole family entertained.
 Below are 8 fun, family friendly things to do in Plano!

 We stayed at the Hampton Inn and Suites Plano East.
 The hotel was great, but the pool was the real star of the show!
-The image below doesn’t even show the 3 fun water pouring features at the opposite end of the pool.
+The image below doesn’t even show the 3 fun water pouring and spraying features at the opposite end of the pool.

 We had two dinners and a breakfast in downtown Plano on our weekend adventure.
 Needless to say, the large shady park (see #2 on the list), delicious food, brick paved streets, and funky art around every corner made us fall in love with Downtown Plano.
 Don’t miss food includes: Urban Crust, Urban Rio, and XO Coffee for breakfast.

 - “Echowave” on Avenue K and 15th Street by Milan Bender

 - Cactus, windmill, cotton, water tower, train mural on the wall of the Georgia Farmers Market by Will Heron

 - Historic street scape on Vickery Park Restaurant by Wes Hardin

 - Barrett DeBusk sculpture on Avenue H between 15th & 16th

 - Mother, Father, Daughter statue at the SW corner of Haggard Park by David Hickman